 Directors shall be elected at a regular membership meeting in January, unless otherwise specified by the Board of Directors.

 The President shall appoint a nominating committee to submit the name of at least one person for each open position on the Board of Directors.
 In addition, each regular member through its representative shall have the right to nominate from the floor one person for each open position on the Board of Directors.
 The candidates for each position receiving the largest number of votes cast by the membership shall be elected as directors.
 Voting shall be by written secret ballot at the election meeting for each position where there is more than one nominee.
 Voting may be by show of hands or voice for any position with only one candidate.
-However, if there is not a quorum at the election meeting, voting shall be by written mail ballot which shall be returned to the Secretary not later than 30 days following the date of the election meeting.
+However, if there is not a quorum at the election meeting, voting shall be by electronic or written mail ballot which shall be returned to the Secretary not later than 30 days following the date of the election meeting.

 Section 3.
 Disqualification and Vacancies